jbsparrow/CyberDropDownloader/docs/reference/cli-arguments.md

   --scraping-item-limit SCRAPING_ITEM_LIMIT
   --downloading-item-limit DOWNLOADING_ITEM_LIMIT

-Deprecated:
+deprecated:
   --download-all-configs
                         Skip the UI and go straight to downloading (runs all configs sequentially) --sort-all-configs    Sort all configs sequentially --sort-all-downloads  sort all downloads, not just those downloaded by Cyberdrop-DL

-Visit the wiki for aditional details: https://script-ware.gitbook.io/cyberdrop-dl
 ```